albertocasagrande99/dncs-lab/README.md

 docker pull dustnic82/nginx-test
 docker run --name nginx -p 80:80 -d dustnic82/nginx-test
 ```
+We also needed to increase the memory of host-c from 256 to 512 (MB), otherwise it would have been impossible to pull and run the Docker image; in order to do that we modified the option ```vb.memory```.

 The various hosts can connect to the web server running on the host-c using the command:  ```curl 192.168.2.2 ```
 As a result, you should display a simple HTML page.